 When A Hard Day’s Night was released in July 1964, it became a huge box office success.
 The film has also been a massive critical success and enormously influential.
 The direction, cinematography by Gilbert Taylor and the editing style had been acknowledged by many pop video directors as a major influence.

-A Hard Day’s Night was rated by Time Magazine as one of the all-time great 100 films, so it is recognised by most critics and historians as a major work.
+A Hard Day’s Night was rated by Time Magazine as one of the all-time great 100 films, so it is recognized by most critics and historians as a major work.
 Most importantly though, is simply a delight to watch and as you can expect from The Beatles, the music is brilliant too.